deeptools/HiCExplorer/docs/content/installation.rst

 * pygenometracks >= 2.1
 * psutil >= 5.4.8
 * hic2cool >= 0.4
-* cooler = 0.8.3
+* cooler >= 0.8.3
-* krbalancing >= 0.0.3
+* krbalancing >= 0.0.3 (Needs the library eigen; openmp is recommended for linux users.
+No openmp support on macOS.)

-**Deprecation warning:** We will drop the support for Python 2.7 soon; version 2.2 is the last version supporting Python 2.7.
-We strongly recommended to switch to Python 3.6!
+* fit_nbinom >= 1.0

+**Warning:** Python 2.7 support is discontinued.
+Moreover, the support for pip is discontinued too.
+**Warning:** We strongly recommend to use the conda package manager and will no longer give support on all issues raising with pip.

 Command line installation using ``conda``
 -----------------------------------------